Bank of America: Return to expansion (2015–present)

 In February 2018, Bank of America announced it would expand into Ohio across the state's three biggest cities (Cleveland, Columbus, and Cincinnati), which are strongholds of Chase.
 Columbus serves as the bank's hub in Ohio due to its central location as the state's capital, its overall size and growth, and an existing Bank of America call center for its credit card division in suburban Westerville.
-Within a year of entering Ohio, Columbus quickly saw the bank become the 5th largest in the market by deposits, behind only banks either based in Ohio (Fifth Third Bank and locally based Huntington Bancshares) or have a major presence as a result of an acquisition of an Ohio-based institution (Chase and PNC), and ahead of US Bancorp (also with a large presence due to acquiring an Ohio-based bank), Ohio-based KeyBank, and several local institutions.
-As of 2021, Bank of America is the 9th largest bank by deposits in all of Ohio.
+Within a year of entering Ohio, Columbus quickly saw the bank become the 5th largest in the market by deposits, behind only banks either based in Ohio (Fifth Third Bank and locally based Huntington Bancshares) or that have a major presence as a result of an acquisition of an Ohio-based institution (Chase and PNC), and ahead of US Bancorp (also with a large presence due to acquiring an Ohio-based bank), Ohio-based KeyBank, and several local institutions.

+As the sixth-largest American public company, Bank of America garnered $102.98 billion in sales as of June 2018.
+It was ranked number 25 on the 2020 Fortune 500 rankings of the largest US corporations by total revenue.
+It was named the "World's Best Bank" by Euromoney Institutional Investor in its 2018 Awards for Excellence.
+Bank of America ranked No. 6 on Forbes 2023 Global 2000 rankings.

 In January 2020, Bank of America hired new advisors whose primary functions are to assist ultra-wealthy clients.

+During a 2018–2025 Federal Reserve asset cap imposed on Wells Fargo, Bank of America grew by over 40 percent.

+In March 2026, Bank of America poached four top tech bankers as it sought to expand its market share in tech deal-making.

+In August 2026, Bank of America entered into a joint venture agreement with Jio Financial Services to acquire up to a 49.9% stake in its non-banking financial subsidiary, Jio Credit, for ₹18,268 crore (then approximately $US1.9 billion).

 Operations

 Bank of America generates 90% of its revenues in its domestic market.
-The core of Bank of America's strategy is to be the number one bank in its domestic market.
-It has achieved this through key acquisitions.
+The core of its strategy is to be the top bank in its domestic market, achieved through key acquisitions.